comdex-official/networks/mainnet/comdex-1/README.md

  - make file refactor to display version and include ldflags.
  - updated IBC version.

+* Go to the comdex code repository location.
+If you are at /home/{username} then below command should work,assuming code was cloned at home location.

 * Checkout latest tag
 ```shell
 cd comdex